Zanni: Actors

 The performance of a commedia actor relies on the acting itself.
 A scenario should be playable in different ways and seem different each time the audience sees it.
 The actors who play Zanni must be clever and equally talented, because an actor's success relies primarily on their dialogue partner.
 If the partner does not reply to them at the right moment or interrupts them in the wrong place, the actor's "discourse falters and the liveliness of their wit is extinguished".
 He must be acrobatic, able to walk on his hands and on stilts, dance, skip and somersault.
 In this respect, the Zanni is one of the most physically demanding of all the Masks.

 Costume and mask

 The Zanni's costume usually consists of white baggy clothing.
 This clothing was traditionally made out of flour sacks.
 This was similar to the dress of peasants and farmworkers of the time.
 A specific type of Zanni, Brighella, wore accents of green to indicate his tricky and devious nature.
-Arlecchino, however, was known for his irregular colored patches that eventually became the essence of the entire outfit.
+Harlequin, however, was known for his irregular colored patches that eventually became the essence of the entire outfit.
 The Zanni are also known to sport a peaked hat and a wooden sword.
 The Zanni at first wore a full faced carnival mask, but because of the need for dialogue between Pantalone and the Zanni, the bottom of the mask was hinged and eventually cut away altogether.
 The longer the nose of the Zanni, the stupider he is said to be.